tidyverse/tidyups/009-rproj-toml.md

     dependency versions).

 Currently the following features are missing from the rig
-implementation: 1. `git`, `url` and `path` sources in `[dependencies]` and other dependency groups.
-1. The resolution and installation of optional dependencies.
-1. Custom repositories for dependencies.
-Only CRAN from PPM (Posit Package Manager) is supported currently.
-1.
+implementation: 1. `path` sources in `[dependencies]` and other dependency groups.
+1. Custom repositories for the project.
+Only PPM’s CRAN repository is supported currently.
+1. Per dependency repository pins are not supported.
-Round-trip fidelity: `rig proj add` and similar commands currently rewrite `rproj.toml` in full, dropping comments, custom formatting, and any `[tool.*]` or other sections `rig` doesn’t recognize.
-Fixing this is required for `[tool.*]` to be usable in practice.

 ## Backwards compatibility